zapstr/nips/music.md

 The client should try to support giving back in this order:

-1. streaming sats per duration according to `sat-stream` tag.
+1. **streaming sats** if a `sat-stream` tag is present. (allowing override amounts, and lower frequencies).
+The client SHOULD also send the first payment as a NIP-57 zap to signal to the network that the media has been played.
-2. sending a zap on play of the file taking the suggested amount in `zap-play` into consideration (but allowing overrides).
+2. **zap on play** regardless of the presence of the `zap-play` tag but taking it into consideration (allowing overrides)
-3. sending a zap to the `zap` target or the publisher profile if the `zap` tag is empty or fails
+3. **zap like** sending a zap to the `zap` target or the publisher profile if the `zap` tag is empty or fails

+The **zap on play** and **zap like** methods use the regular NIP-57 zap mechanism.
+However **streaming sats** as zaps would create un-necessary congestion on the network.